BRAVO68WEB/url-minify/HOW_TO_CONTRIBUTE.md

 ### CLONE THE FORKED PROJECT -
 ***
-You have forked the project you want to contribute to your github account.
+You have forked the project you want to contribute to your GitHub account.
 To get this project on your development machine we use clone command of git.

 ```$ git clone https://github.com/<your-account-username>/<your-forked-project>.git```
 Now you have the project on your local machine.

 ### ADD A REMOTE (UPSTREAM) TO ORIGINAL PROJECT REPOSITORY
 ***
-Remote means the remote location of project on Github.
+Remote means the remote location of project on GitHub.
 By cloning, we have a remote called origin which points to your forked repository.
 Now we will add a remote to the original repository from where we had forked.

 ```$ cd <your-forked-project-folder>```
 ```$ git remote add upstream https://github.com/<author-account-username>/<project>.git```